 Jordy began his coaching career in 1987 as an alpine racing coach.
 He has had 1 World Championship medalist at the junior level, numerous Canadian Champions and medalists, and numerous Western Canadian Champions.
 He has also moved athletes to the Provincial Team and the Canadian Team (at the junior and senior levels).

 Looking for weekend work while completing his PhD, Jordy started the competitive branch of the Lake Louise All Mountain program.
 In just a few years, he grew the program from 7 athletes to repeated seasons of over 40 athletes.
-He also had a freeride North American Champion in the boys 12 – 14 category.
+To date, Jordy has had a freeride North American Champion in the boys 12 – 14 category, and a freeride World Champion in the girls 15 – 18 category.

 Jordy has a technical certification in freestyle (club coach); is a level 3 CSIA instructor; a level 3 alpine ski coach; and a level 4b freestyle aerials coach.
 He also has done professional development in the IFSA coaching certification program, avalanche safety, and skier cross.